KPrice725/the_c_programming_language/README.md

 Exercise 3-5: Write the function itob(n,s,b) that converts the integer n into a base b character representation in the string s.
 In particuar, itob(n,s,16) formats n as a hesadecimal integer in s.

 Exercise 3-6: Write a version of itoa that accepts three arguments instead of two.
 The third argument is a minimum field width; the converted number must be padded with blanks on the left if necessary to make it wide enough.

+Exercise 4-1: Write the function strrindex(s, t), which returns the position of the rightmost occurrence of t in s, or -1 if there is none.